 A: Great question.
 Beet juice’s effects kick in after 45 minutes to an hour and peak about 3-4 hours after ingestion, at least when it comes to effects on blood pressure!
 The effect of ingesting the juice can be seen 24 hours later.
 Each individual molecule will only be active for a short time however.

-Q: I get bouts of high blood pressure and high blood sugar and want to avoid developing diabetes and hypertension.
-Is it safe to try Red Beet Crystals made from beet juice or do they have too much sugar?
+Q: Is it safe for diabetics to try Red Beet Crystals made from beet juice or do they have too much sugar?

 A: The crystals are naturally sweet, with 4 g of natural sugars per tablespoon.
-However, beet juice also has liver and digestion supporting effects and may improve insulin sensitivity so they work for most people.
 If you are unsure, a blood glucose monitor can tell you how you react to different foods.

 Q: I thought nitrates in processed red meats are unhealthy – are they the same as nitrates from vegetables like beets?